jalbe0076/leetcode/README.md

 # Leetcode challenges
-This repo contains a coolection of completed leetcode challenges.
+This repo contains a collection of completed leetcode challenges.
 The challenges are organised in folders indicating their difficulty level and contain a description of the challenge along with some test cases.
-If you desire to test my solutions locally follow the instructions, alternitavely copy paste the code into the corresponding leetcode challenge.
+If you desire to test my solutions locally follow the instructions, and alternatively copy paste the code into the corresponding leetcode challenge.

 ## Instructions
 - Fork and clone the repo